Kovnir/Racing/README.md

 Car physics made with `Wheel Colliders`.
 Standard Unit physics made 50% of work.
 Car controller code you can find in `CarController.cs` class.

+You can control the vehicle using `WASD` or `screen buttons` for mobile.
+The car goes into a skid, so don't push boost to match during turning.
+Car physics can be changed if tune `Wheel Colliders`, `Rigidbody`, and `Physic Materials` parameters.

 ### Camera ###

 Here are 3 types of camera you can choose in `Esc Menu`: